 You know what’s almost as exciting as having a revamped kitchen?
 Reading all the comments that you guys left on the Kitchen Reveal article!
 A big thank you for all your sweet comments – they really are the highlight of this blogging adventure.

-So after leaving you hanging for a week since that reveal post – I bet you just could hardly think of anything else, huh? – I’m finally putting down in writing all the little details you might be interested in, including the final tally of what this little redo cost us.
+So after leaving you hanging a bit since that reveal post (I bet you just could hardly think of anything else, huh?)
+I’m finally putting down in writing all the little details you might be interested in, including the final tally of what this little redo cost us.
 (Spoiler: you won’t believe how little for such a dramatic difference!)

-And I have to say that when we did the math, even we were surprised at the total.
-Warning: this is a long post – I guess I can go on about details…
+I have to say that when we finally did the math, even we were surprised at the total.
+I guess this is what happens when you take years to finish, ha!

 Before I talk about the Ikea counters, I should address why we wanted wood counters, since a lot of people ask us.
 I can boil it down to these reasons:

 - I love the look and warmth of them – and I think Brian does, too, but I don’t want to speak totally for him.